aa-samad/LP_recognition/README.md

 # RILP
 ### Robust Iranian License Plate Recognition Designed for Complex Conditions

 **This Repo is not maintaned anymore, there are issues with the code and the dataset is not available anymore for download.
-However, please adequately refer to the paper any time this Works method/code is being used.**
+However, please adequately cite the paper if you compare to our method or your method is built using our code/method backbone.**

 This is a Modular Framework designed for License Plate Number Recognition in Complex Conditions.
 The distinct Design ables us to reconfigure the framework for other regions/Conditions in no time!